Thruway Closure: Trooper Thrown Down Embankment, Seriously Injured In NY Crash (DEVELOPING)

 The Schenectady County wreck happened on the westbound Thruway (I-90) in Pattersonville, near Exit 26, at around 12:30 p.m.
 Friday, June 6, according to New York State Police.

-A trooper was conducting a traffic stop when a tractor, not pulling a trailer, slammed into the rear of their patrol car.
+A trooper was conducting a traffic stop on a Honda when a tractor, not pulling a trailer, slammed into the rear of their patrol car, which then struck the Honda.
 The impact knocked the trooper, who was standing on the passenger side a Honda, over the guardrail and down an embankment, police said.

 The trooper suffered serious but non-life-threatening injuries and was taken to Albany Medical Center.
 The driver and passenger of the Honda were transported to St. Mary’s hospital in Amsterdam with minor injuries.